Tungufljot, sea trout fishing, Iceland

 Accommodation is provided in comfortable self catering summerhouses – one house for every two rods – and is included in the rod prices.
 There are beds for four people in two rooms.
 The living room includes a TV and a radio.
 On the veranda there is a Jacuzzi and a gas barbecue.

-The lodges are just few meters from the river bank, close to the waterfall Faxi, which provides a really beautiful view.
+The lodges are just few metres from the river bank, close to the Faxi waterfall, which provides a really beautiful view.
 Anglers can also stay at one of the full service hotels in the area.

 Not far from Reykjavik

 The river is located 100 km South East of Reykjavík, only an hour away from the capital.